cruelscript/algorhytms/README.md

 # Algorithms

 - [ci_string](./ci_string.cpp) - case insensitive string class which is identical to the ```std::string```
-- [Fixed vector](./fixed_vector.cpp) - implementation of a copy assignment and a copy construction in a vector with fixed length.
 - [Flagnth](./flagnth.hpp) - functor which returns true if being called n times
 - [counted_ptr](./counted_ptr.hpp) - smart pointer, if created a copy of an object it will be pointed to the same object, destructor deletes object if being called for the last copy.
 - [Constraints Class](./constraints_classes.cpp) - Constraints class which compiles only if T has function T* Clone() const